 He Can't See Us If We Don't Move!

 You might imagine that sharks are some of the toughest animals in the oceans.
-Whilst this is true for some species, sharks do not materialise fully formed; they are more vulnerable to predation when they are young and small.
+Whilst this is true for some species, sharks do not materialise fully formed; they are quite vulnerable when they are young and small.
 This is especially true for species which reproduce by "oviparity" - laying eggs.
-As the mother does not watch over the eggs before they hatch, the young are extremely vulnerable to predators...
+As the mother does not watch over the eggs before they hatch, the young are extremely exposed to predators...
 But do these tiny embryos have some awareness of the treats around them?
 And some way to defend themselves?
 New research shows us that they do!

 The brownbanded bamboo shark (Chiloscyllium punctatum) is an oviparous species living in the tropical Indo Pacific from China to Australia.
 The female lays her eggs on the ocean floor (known as the "substrate"), in shallow regions, like coral reefs.
 Whilst the female will often try to find a sheltered spot for the eggs, where they might be more difficult for predators to spot, she leaves them to develop on their own, without her protection.
 They hatch when they reach approximately 10–12 cm in length (Compagno, 1984).